A smarter way: how analytics apps are solving your optical network challenges

 An essential part of day-to-day optical network operations is the ability to fully monitor the state of the fiber plant and quickly address any current issues, such as excessive attenuation, improper splices, and fiber breaks.
 Obviously when a fiber cut occurs, it is crucial that traffic is restored as quickly as possible.
 But when you are working at the NOC, it does not end there.
 You must quickly pinpoint the exact location of the problem, which traditionally means a lengthy and expensive troubleshooting process to localize the failure.

-Instead, with PinPoint OTDR, providers can precisely locate potential trouble spots – even over traffic carrying links - reducing the risk of outages and accelerating repair times from days to hours.
+Instead, with PinPoint OTDR, providers, like Bharti Airtel, can precisely locate potential trouble spots – even over traffic carrying links - reducing the risk of outages and accelerating repair times from days to hours.
 PinPoint OTDR leverages Optical Time-Domain Reflectometers (OTDRs) that are built into the photonic line system to accurately calculate the distance to issues and anomalies in the fiber plant.
 This makes it easy to precisely pinpoint the fault location at the NOC and quickly send a technician to the exact location.
 Operators can also initiate in-service OTDR traces for proactive maintenance and to remotely validate that installation, maintenance, and repairs have been properly executed.

 Gaining instant visibility into network efficiency